UNSW-BINF/BINF_tut/lessons/installunix.md

 ## Installing Python:
 - Open a terminal and type `sudo apt install python3`.

-## Installing VSCode:
-- Go to the VSCode home page and it should automatically detect your OS and give you a download link.
-- You can also go to the downloads page and choose from there.
-- Choose the “.deb” package.
-- Once it is downloaded, open a Terminal and go to your Downloads directory.
-- Type `sudo dpkg -i code_1.63.2-1639562499_amd64.deb` to install it.

 ## Installing Anaconda:
 - Follow steps here: https://docs.anaconda.com/free/anaconda/install/linux/